hxlxmjxbbxs/shadowshell/README.md

 <h2> about </h2>

- this is a custom payload generator for powershell, which helps to avoid Windows Defender detection
+ This is a custom payload generator for Powershell that helps avoid detection by Windows Defender

 <h2> how-to </h2>